mmesiti/git-collaborative/content/same-repository.md

 ### (6) Reviewing pull requests

-You review through the GitHub web interface.
+You review through the web interface.

 Checklist for reviewing a pull request:
 - Be kind, on the other side is a human who has put effort into this.